-The teacher certification system in Nova Scotia features a number of classifications of teacher certification with each classification requiring different academic and professional teacher education.
+The Teacher Certification Regulations in Nova Scotia feature a number of classifications of teacher certification, with each classification requiring different academic and professional teacher education.

 - Initial Teacher’s Certificate (ITC) (Section 37)